yichongyang/devops-test/README.md

 ## Launch and Configure Jenkins Pipeline

 1) Use or clone this git repo
-2) Launch Jenkins on the Windows localhost
+2) Launch Jenkins on the Windows localhost (java -jar jenkins.war)
 3) Create a Jenkins pipeline job that polls SCM with the git repo and a branch
 4) Configure the Poll SCM schedule (e.g., ***** for every minute)